 Any time a patient has sudden vision loss, an immediate referral to an ophthalmologist or visit to the emergency department is warranted.
 It is important to educate patients that any sudden vision loss is not normal and they should consult a medical professional immediately.

 Medical practitioners should take a careful history when evaluating for a central retinal vein occlusion.
 Any mention of the risk factors noted earlier should raise suspicion for a vein occlusion.
 As with any sudden loss of vision, ophthalmology should be consulted as soon as possible.
+CRVO is an ocular emergency and primary care clinicians should make the consult with the ophthalmologist immediately.
 The medical practitioner should assess visual acuity, pupil constriction, and intraocular pressure of both eyes.
 Treatment should be directed by ophthalmology.

 |||Woo SC,Lip GY,Lip PL, Associations of retinal artery occlusion and retinal vein occlusion to mortality, stroke, and myocardial infarction: a systematic review.
 Eye (London, England).
 2016 Aug; [PubMed PMID: 27256303]|